seedcommons/madeline/README.md

 1. Select an amount.
 1. Revise the other transaction form fields, as desired.
 1. Save.
-1. The page will reload and display your transaction.
+1. The page will reload and display your newly created transaction.
-1. If an error is shown instead of the page reloading, there may be a problem your QuickBooks settings.
-Please see "Adjust QuickBooks settings"
+1. If an error is shown instead of the page reloading, there may be a problem with your QuickBooks settings.
+Please see "Adjust QuickBooks settings".